 Tu B’Shevat Activities for kids

-In 2012 Tu B’Shevat begins on the evening of February 7 and continues until sunset on February 8th.
-In 2013, the holiday is on January 25 and 26.
+In 2017, Tu B’Shevat falls on Friday evening, February 10 and ends at sunset on Saturday, February 11.
 Tu B’Shevat is the New Year of the trees.

 The letters of the word “Tu” are equivalent to the number 15, and Shevat is the name of a month in the Hebrew Calendar.
 So, Tu B’Shevat means the 15th day of Shevat.
 It usually falls in January or February in the secular calendar.
 While it may be cold and wintry in many locations at this time of year, in Israel trees are beginning to blossom.